 Long, narrow, threadlike leaves grow alternately on narrow stems.
 A sheath grows at the base of each leaf.
 Leaves grow up to 10 cm long and 0.5 mm wide.
-During the late summer, flowers stalks grow and branch upwards.
+During the late summer, flowers stalks grow and branch upwards with distinct flowers and drupelets.